Skip to main content Skip to footer

 The Echoplex tape delay was hugely versatile, thanks to a movable tape head that allowed players to change the timing of the delay.
 Beloved by Jimmy Page, Brian May, David Gilmour, Eddie Van Halen, Eric Johnson, Ace Frehley and many more, the Echoplex ruled the delay world for decades.

 By the mid-1970s, delay graduated from tape to the bucket brigade circuit realm, with small capacitors storing and moving the signal along, making a more precise and durable effect.
-The earliest of these delay pedals were the Electro-Harmonix Memory Man and the Dynacord EC 280.
+The earliest of these delay pedals were the Electro-Harmonix Memory Man, released circa 1976, and the Dynacord EC 280, released circa 1977.
 The Memory Man, in its many incarnations, is a favorite for its simplicity and flexibility.

 In the 1980s, microchips claimed delay, adding a wealth of optionality and also migrating from the floor to rackmounts.
 The Edge favored the Memory Man pedal in U2’s early days, but he moved to the Korg SDD-3000 rackmounted delay for The Joshua Tree.
 These digital delays expanded the possibilities of pitch modulation, delay time and feedback, and programming.